eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 # Modelling Trains

-There is a dedicated carFollowMode for trains which can be actived by setting `carFollowModel="Rail" trainType="<TYPE>"` in the `<vType>` definition.
+There is a dedicated carFollowMode for trains which can be activated by setting `carFollowModel="Rail" trainType="<TYPE>"` in the `<vType>` definition.
 Allowed values for trainType are

 - Freight